croxton/htmx-booster-pack/README.md

 ````

 #### unmount()
 Use this method to remove any references to elements in the DOM so that the browser can perform garbage collection and release memory.
-Remove any event listeners and observers that you created.
+Remove any event listeners and observers that you created, and destroy state if you set it.
 The framework automatically tracks event listeners added to elements and provides a convenience function `clearEventListeners()` that can clean things up for you.

 ```js
     unmount() {